DominiqueMakowski/CognitiveModels/README.md

 As this is a fast-evolving field (both from the theoretical - with new models being proposed - and the technical side - with improvements to the packages and the algorithms), the book needs to be future-resilient and updatable to keep up with the latest best practices.

-- [ ] Decide on the framework to build the book in a reproducible manner (Quarto?)
+- [ ] Decide on the framework to build the book in a reproducible and collaborative manner (Quarto?)
 - [ ] Set up the infrastructure to automatically build it using GitHub actions and host it on GitHub pages
-- [ ] Write the content
+- [ ] Write the content of the book
+- [ ] Referencing
+  - Add Zenodo DOI and reference (but how to deal with evolving author?
+Through versioning?)
+  - Publish a paper to present the book project ([JOSE](https://jose.theoj.org/))?

 ## Looking for Coauthors